lucasfilippi/ts-refine/README.md

-# minifacet

-Add faceted search support to minisearch

 # TODO

+- geo :
+  - add tests
 - proper error handling: https://valand.dev/blog/post/from-rust-to-typescript with https://github.com/gcanti/io-ts
 - serialization
-- doc
+- doc: jsdoc
-- more check on type in compile
+- more check on type in compile : validate indexable with io-ts
 - more check on type in search

-# Refacto

-- use io-ts for runtime typecheck
-- use fp-ts for error handling

-# Serialization:

-facile:

-- protected facetingFields: string[];
-- protected storedFields: string[];
-- protected geoFields: string[];
-- protected db: {id: number; data: Indexable}[]

-protected facetIndexes: Map<string, TypedFastBitSet>;
-protected geoIndexes: Map<string, GeoKDBush<Coordinates>>;
-protected minisearch?: MiniSearch;